michelole/randtest/README.md

 _better on the IQ test than those in the control group?_
 In the experiment, 47 people received the supposedly IQ-enhancement drug (group A), and 42 people received an placebo (group B).
-Data have been obtained from [here](https://github.com/strawlab/best/blob/master/examples/smart_drug.py).
+Data have been taken from [here](https://github.com/strawlab/best/blob/master/examples/smart_drug.py).

 For this example, two randomization test are carried out: (1) one in which the